idontgetoutmuch/ExampleFunctionalABM/SIR ABM .md

 ```

 #### Defining simulation context
 A simulation context data struct which contains the various parameters (e.g. simulation time) is defined in terms of their type.
-The ! is used to specific it is a strictness declaration.
+The ! is used to specific it is a strictness declaration and to avoid space leaks.

 ```haskell